photo of a student using a laptop

 Internet Service Provider

-Since much of the curriculum has shifted out of the classroom in response to COVID-19, a dependable and consistent internet connection is critical for your learning.
+A dependable and consistent internet connection is critical for your learning.
 Bad connectivity happens, but if you notice you cannot consistently maintain connection, it is recommended you contact your Internet Service Provider.
 You are paying for a service, make sure they are meeting their obligations by reading and understanding their Service Level Agreement.
 If they are not meeting the agreed upon service, let them know!